-Dear Parent/Carer/Pupil
+Dear Parent/Carer/Pupil,

 S5/6 is about preparing for the next stage in your education and making you an attractive candidate for employment, training or further study.
 You need to remember you have a range of options and school is only one of them.
-The information in this booklet is designed to assist in the choice of an appropriate course for all pupils in S5/S6 in Boroughmuir High School.